Witivio/vas-documentation/src/en/articles/settings/chatbot.md

 -   Microsoft Teams: UPN adress
 -   Webchat: the adress depend on the configuration

-::: warning Attention !
+::: warning ⚠️
 When a white list is deleted, the chatbot will again be access to everyone.
 :::

-::: tip Note !
+::: tip 💾
-💾 Do not forget to save changes!
+Do not forget to save changes!
 :::

 ## API d'autorisation